bbglab/oncodrivefml/docs/source/configuration.rst

   the geometric mean (``method = 'gmean'``) are supported.
   The recommended one is the arithmetic mean.

-- In some cases, you might be interested in performing they analysis per sample.
-It means that when analysing one region from all the mutations that come from the same sample, OncodriveFML keeps only 1.
-That one has a score which can be the maximum score of all the mutation that come from the sample sample (``per_sample_analysis = 'max'``), the arithmetic mean (``per_sample_analysis = 'amean'``) or the geometric mean (``per_sample_analysis = 'gmean'``).
+- In some cases, you might be interested in performing the analysis per sample.
+This means that all the mutations that come from the same sample are reduced to a single score.
+This score can be the maximum (``per_sample_analysis = 'max'``), the arithmetic mean (``per_sample_analysis = 'amean'``) or the geometric mean (``per_sample_analysis = 'gmean'``) of all the mutation's scores that come from the sample sample.
-  Comment this option if you do not want this type of analysis.
+  Comment this option if you are not interested in this type of analysis.

-- MNP mutations can be included in the analysis optionally.
+- MNP mutations can optionally be included in the analysis.
-  ``discard_mnp = False`` to include them
-  and ``discard_mnp = True`` to discard them.
+  Use ``discard_mnp = False`` to include them and ``discard_mnp = True`` to discard them.

-OncodriveFML includes a few more parameters, that are related to how many simulations are performed.
+OncodriveFML includes a few more parameters that are related to how many simulations are performed.
-OnocdriveFML tries to keep memory usage within certain limits.

 - ``sampling`` represents the minimum number of simulations to be performed.